ryan-moeller/kernel-nbd-client/README.md

   network-backed devices.
 * Supports using multiple connections to the NBD server to parallelize commands.
 * Supports optional TLS encryption using ktls(4).
-* It is fast - zero copies are performed where possible.
+* Zero copies are performed for writes where possible.
+Reads need some work.

 ## Prerequisites